The Body in the Library: Plot summary

-Hotel guest Conway Jefferson reports Ruby Keene, an 18-year-old dancer at the Majestic Hotel in Danemouth, as missing.
-Josie Turner, employee at the hotel, identifies the body as that of her cousin Ruby.
-Guests saw Ruby as late as 11 pm dancing with George Bartlett, but Ruby did not appear for her dance demonstration at midnight.
-Conway tells police he has revised his will to favour Ruby, until the legal adoption is completed.
+At the Majestic Hotel in Danemouth, hotel guest Conway Jefferson reports Ruby Keene, an 18-year-old dancer, as missing.
+Josie Turner, an employee at the hotel, identifies the body at Gossington Hall as that of her cousin Ruby.
+Guests report seeing Ruby as late as 11 pm dancing with George Bartlett, but she did not appear for her dance demonstration at midnight.
+Jefferson tells police he planned to adopt Ruby and has revised his will to favour her.

 Dolly and Miss Marple move to the Majestic to investigate further.
-Conway calls Sir Henry Clithering to join the investigation; Sir Henry sees Miss Marple at the hotel and in turn invites her to investigate.
+Jefferson calls Sir Henry Clithering, a former senior police officer, to join the investigation.
+Sir Henry sees Miss Marple at the hotel and in turn invites her to investigate.